-The severest loading conditions from the loading manual or otherwise specified by the designer are to be considered for the calculation of $P{in}$ in design load sets BC-11 to BC-12.
+The severest loading conditions from the loading manual or otherwise specified by the designer are to be considered for the calculation of P{in} in design load sets BC-11 to BC-12.

-If primary supporting members support deck structure or tank/watertight boundaries, applicable design load sets in Pt 1, Ch 6, Sec 2, Table 1 are also to be considered.
+For Primary supporting member in bilge hopper tanks and topside tanks, applicable design load sets in Pt 1, Ch 6, Sec 2, Table 1 are to be considered.